mika-archived/SharpX/docs/compiler-cli.md

 # Compiler CLI

-ShaderSharp provides a CLI command to run ShaderSharp from the command line.
+SharpX provides a CLI command to run SharpX from the command line.
 The command can be executed in the following format:

 ```bash